yuchen-osdu/crs-conversion/docs/v3/tutorial/CRS_Convert_Service_howto.md

 </table>

-**NOTE**: The usage of ABCDBinGridLocalCoordinates and AbstractCoordinates is deprecated.
+**NOTE**: The usage of ABCDBinGridLocalCoordinates and AbstractCoordinates is **deprecated**.
 Instead the AnyCrsFeatureCollection GeoJson construct properties should be used as show below.

-Example for ABCDBinGridSpatialLocation containing the local and global coordinates on input (this is not a realistic example).
+Example showing ABCDBinGridSpatialLocation containing the local and global coordinates on input (this is not a numerically realistic example).

 <details><summary>Click to expand</summary>